LHNCBC/ucum-lhc/impexp/README.md

     npm run build

-Then, to generate **ucumDefs.json**, cd into "impexp" folder and run command:
+Then, to generate **ucumDefs.json**, cd into the "impexp" folder and run command:

     cd impexp
     node updateDataBuild